As stewards of the Santee Cooper Lakes, we're involved in maintaining one of South Carolina's largest and most beloved freshwater resources.

 Motorized boats between 10 and 150 feet can use the lock to be raised or lowered the 75-foot difference between the Tailrace Canal and Lake Moultrie.The lock is open year-round and is operated from 6:30 a.m. (or 30 minutes after dawn, whichever is later) to 5 p.m. for the spring boating season.

-Beginning in November, the lock will be operated from 6:30 a.m. (or 30 minutes after dawn, whichever is later) to 5 p.m. (or 30 minutes before dusk, whichever is earlier) for the fall and winter boating seasons.
+Beginning in November, the lock will operate from 8 a.m. to 5 p.m. (or 30 minutes before sunset, whichever is earlier) for the fall and winter boating seasons.
 Digital signage at the lock will display the current operating status.

 The lock does not operate during thunderstorms or rough-water conditions.
 Occasionally, it is necessary to take the lock out of service for periodic maintenance or repair.
 You are encouraged to call in advance.
 The telephone number is 843-899-LOCK (5625).